Epistle to the Colossians: Authorship

-As theologian Stephen D. Morrison points out in context, "Biblical scholars are divided over the authorship of Ephesians and Colossians."
+As theologian Stephen D. Morrison points out, "Biblical scholars are divided over the authorship of Ephesians and Colossians."
 He provides as an example the reflection of theologian Karl Barth on the question.
 While acknowledging the validity of many questions regarding Pauline authorship, Barth was inclined to defend it.
-Nevertheless, he concluded that it didn't much matter one way or the other to him.
-It was more important to focus on "Quid scriptum est" (What is written) than "Quis scripseris" (Who wrote it).
-"It is enough to know that someone, at any rate, wrote Ephesians (why not Paul?), 30 to 60 years after Christ’s death (hardly any later than that, since it is attested by Ignatius, Polycarp, and Justin), someone who understood Paul well and developed the apostle’s ideas with conspicuous loyalty as well as originality.”
+Nevertheless, he concluded that it did not much matter one way or the other to him.
+It was more important to focus on "Quid scriptum est" ('what is written') than "Quis scripserit" ('who wrote it').
+"It is enough to know that someone, at any rate, wrote Ephesians (why not Paul?), 30 to 60 years after Christ's death (hardly any later than that, since it is attested by Ignatius, Polycarp, and Justin), someone who understood Paul well and developed the apostle's ideas with conspicuous loyalty as well as originality."

-Date
+Date and location

 If the text was written by Paul, it could have been written at Rome during his first imprisonment.
 Paul would likely have composed it at roughly the same time that he wrote Philemon and Ephesians, as all three letters were sent with Tychicus and Onesimus.
 A date of 62 AD assumes that the imprisonment Paul speaks of is his Roman imprisonment that followed his voyage to Rome.

+Colossians is often categorized as one of the "prison epistles", along with Ephesians, Philippians, and Philemon.
+Colossians has some close parallels with the letter to Philemon: names of some of the same people appear in both epistles, (Note: Timothy, Aristarchus, Archippus, Mark, Epaphras, Luke, Onesimus, and Demas) and both are claimed to be written by Paul.

 Other scholars have suggested that it was written from Caesarea or Ephesus.

 If the letter is not considered to be an authentic part of the Pauline corpus, then it might be dated during the late 1st century, possibly as late as AD 90.